Sonos Play:5 (2015) Review

 - Improved wireless

-For long-term Sonos fans, we can also confirm the current Play:5 sounds a lot better than the original Play:5, if you’re considering an upgrade.
+For long-term Sonos fans, the current Play:5 sounds a lot better than the original if you’re considering an upgrade.

 Related: Sonos One review

-If you want a Sonos Play:5, you’d better prepare your lounge.
+If you want a Sonos Play:5, you’d better prepare to make space.
 Unlike a Play:1, this is a speaker that demands space to operate.
-At 37cm wide and 20cm tall, it is no bedside speaker.
+At 37cm wide and 20cm tall, it’s no bedside speaker.

-It will blend into most rooms easily enough, though.
-You have a choice of a white or black shell, although both finishes have a dark front speaker grille.
-The casing is high-quality plastic, the grille metal.
+It’ll blend into most rooms easily enough, though.
+You have a choice of white or black, although both finishes have a dark front speaker grille.
+The casing is high-quality plastic, and the grille metal.

 Short on space?
-The Sonos Play:5 can sit on its side but this turns it into a mono speaker.
-If you have the best part of a £1000 to play with, you can turn two of these into a stereo pair for mammoth sound.
+The Sonos Play:5 can sit on its side, but doing so turns it into a mono speaker.
+If you have the best part of a £1000 to play with, you can purchase two of these and turn them into a stereo pair.

 Related: Best Bluetooth speakers

-Other Sonos speakers use physical buttons, but the Play:5 has a touch panel up top instead.
-This helps to simplify the look, although there are some icons so you’re not left swiping blind.
+Other Sonos speakers use physical buttons, but the Play:5 has a touch panel on the top plate instead.
+This simplifies the look, although there are some icons so you’re not left swiping blind.

-There’s a play/pause pad, and the four-dot markers to each side alter volume.
+There’s a play/pause pad, and the four-dot markers to each side to alter the volume.
 Swipes across the surface change tracks.

-These are doubly handy because you don’t actually need to use the Sonos app to start listening to music.
-Press the play button and the Sonos Play:5 will simply continue the album or playlist played last.
+These are doubly handy because you don’t need to use the Sonos app to start listening to music.
+Press the play button and the Sonos Play:5 will simply continue the album or the last played playlist.

-This still isn’t the best speaker for those with a lot of old non-wireless sources, like a record player.
-There is a 3.5mm jack on the back, letting you connect to such a deck, or perhaps a TV, but you need to use the Sonos app to select this input.
+The Play: 5 isn’t the best speaker for those with plenty of non-wireless sources, like a record player.
+There’s a 3.5mm jack around the back, but you need to use the Sonos app to select this input.
 Unlike some other wireless speakers, it doesn’t switch over automatically.

 For those new to the Sonos universe, the Play:5 is controlled primarily through the Sonos Controller app.
 This aggregates a great many streaming services, including all the most popular ones.
-Apple Music and Google Play are here, as well as staples like Spotify and Tidal.
+Apple Music and Google Play are here, as well as old staples like Spotify and Tidal.
 Not all require a paid subscription.
 TuneIn, for example, lets you stream radio stations for free.
 The Play:5 (2015) speaker is also compatible with the S2 operating system.

-The Sonos app also lets you play any locally stored music on the Play:5, and Plex is probably the best way to access a giant music library on your computer.
-You add it to the app just as you would add Spotify: it takes just a few taps.
+The Sonos app also lets you play any locally stored music and Plex is probably the best way to access your music library if it’s a big collection.
+You can add it to the app just as you would add Spotify – it just takes a few taps.

 Spotify users can leave the app behind after initial setup too.
-The Play:5 supports Spotify Connect, letting you send tracks to the speaker directly from the Spotify app.
+The Play:5 supports Spotify Connect, letting you send tracks to the speaker directly from Spotify.

 What’s missing is a good way to stream all sound from your phone, perhaps to listen to the audio of a YouTube clip or a mobile game.
 This can be done using a cable and the 3.5mm jack.
 But if you’re going to want to do this all the time, you may be better off with a wireless speaker that has Google Cast, AirPlay or Bluetooth, such as the Riva Festival.

-In the earlier years of Sonos you had to have a Bridge to setup your speakers.
+In the earlier years, set-up of a Sonos system required the Bridge to wireless connect the speakers.
 Now you can just boot up the app and type in your Wi-Fi password.
-If there are any issues there’s an Ethernet socket on the back of the Play:5, which is a more-or-less foolproof alternative.
+If there are any issues there’s an Ethernet socket on the back, and setup takes just a few minutes.

-The Sonos Play:5 has a special feature called TruePlay.
-This uses an iOS app to let you calibrate the sound to best suit a room’s acoustics.
+The Sonos Play:5 uses TruePlay.
+It’s only available on iOS and it lets you calibrate the sound to best suit a room’s acoustics.

 I ran into quite a few issues trying to get TruePlay working.
-For it to work, the room has to be deathly quiet and even when I thought it was, the app told me It was too loud.
-After I closed all the windows, it finally worked, but if you live in a noisy spot using the feature will be tricky.
+For it to work, the room has to be deathly quiet and even when I thought it was, the app told me it was too loud.
+After I closed all the windows, it finally worked, but if you live in a noisy spot using the feature may be tricky.

 When it does work, though, it really makes a difference.
 Audio is cleaner, without sounding overly artificial, and it’s a godsend for attic rooms with sloping eaves or elongated kitchens.

-You do need an iPhone or iPad, though, as there’s no Android support at present.
+You do need an iPhone or iPad, though, as there’s no Android support.
 Sonos says “It’s absolutely our intent to support Trueplay on Android so know we haven’t lost sight of this gap and are quite unhappy about the lack of Android support”.
 However, two years after the Play:5 launch it is still not here so I’d advise assuming it’s not coming.